Kathleen Kane: Indictment and suspension of license to practice law

-Trial, conviction, and resignation from office
+Trial, conviction, resignation from office, and disbarment

 Kane's criminal trial began on August 8, 2016.
 One week later, on August 15, she was convicted on all nine counts.
 The next day, Kane announced her resignation as attorney general, effective August 17.
 State Solicitor General Bruce Castor, Kane's second-in-command, became acting Attorney General once her resignation took effect.
 Sentencing for her case took place on October 24, 2016, where she received a term of 10–23 months in prison.

 A tribunal of judges on the Superior Court of Pennsylvania affirmed her conviction in May 2018.
 The court rejected her arguments that the special prosecutor lacked legitimacy and that she should have been allowed to present evidence of a child pornography scandal in the Attorney General's office.
 She was ordered to report to the Montgomery County, Pennsylvania prison on November 29.
 Four months after her imprisonment was sanctioned, Kane was disbarred by the supreme court.

 Personal life

 Kane lived in Clarks Summit, Pennsylvania, with her husband Chris Kane, an executive and co-owner in his family's trucking and warehouse company.
 They have two sons.
-She filed for divorce in Family Court in Lackawanna County, Pennsylvania, on December 26, 2014.
+She filed for divorce in family court in Lackawanna County, Pennsylvania, on December 26, 2014.

 In October 2014, Kane said she was suffering from a concussion she sustained in a car crash.

-In March 2022 she was arrested for DUI after colliding her car about 3 miles from her house in Scranton.
+In March 2022, she was arrested for DUI after a two-car collision involving her car about 3 miles from her house in Scranton.
 She failed a field sobriety test and refused to take a breathalyzer test.
-She then checked herself into addiction recovery center for 45 days, upon which she was incarcerated as the DUI incident represented a violation of her probation.
-In May a judge revoked her probation and ordered her into treatment.
+She then checked herself into addiction recovery center for 45 days, after which she was incarcerated since the DUI represented a violation of her probation conditions.
+In May 2022, after she admitted violating her probation, a judge revoked her probation and ordered her into treatment.